Shubhammore71/ERC20-Smart-Contarct-and-hardhat-test/README.md

 ## Contact

-For any inquiries, please contact Shubham More at shubham.more@iitgn.ac.in.
+For any inquiries, please contact shubham.more@iitgn.ac.in.

 ---